majestic53/dasm16/README.markdown

 ```

 ######Bug fixes:
-* Fixed a bug where the build path was not being set to the current location of
+* The build path was not being set to the location of the input file.
-the input file.
 As a result, all include directives required absolute paths,
-or ralative paths to the assembler.
+or ralative paths from the assembler.

 Table of Contents
 ========